fishi0x01/vsh/README.md

 For operations like `cp` or `mv`, `vsh` additionally requires `Read` and `Write` permissions on the operated paths.

-## Stability
+## Quality

+Working on vault secrets can be critical, making quality and correct behavior a first class citizen for `vsh`.
+That being said, `vsh` is still a small open source project, meaning we cannot make any guarantees.
+However, we put strong emphasis on [TDD](https://en.wikipedia.org/wiki/Test-driven_development).
+Every PR is tested with an extensive [suite](test/suites) of integration tests.
-Every command has integration tests against KV1 and KV2.
-Every test is run against vault `1.0.0` and `1.5.3`, i.e., versions in between should also be compatible.
+Most tests run on KV1 and KV2 and every test runs against vault `1.0.0` and `1.5.3`, i.e., versions in between should also be compatible.

 ## Local Development